mario-areias/blog/content/post/attack-trees.md

 ## Measuring benefits

 Some benefits are easy to measure.
 If threat models are done correctly, less security issues should be shipped to production and less pen testing findings should come up in the reports.
 Some other benefits are not easily measured.
 For example, developers talking more about security, researching topics and asking for advice more often.
 That really helps and warms my heart every time it happens.
 However, this is quite hard to measure.
-Make the organisation think more about security is really hard goal to achieve.
-But I really believe that very well facilitated threat model sessions are one of the ways to get there.
+Make the organisation think more about security is a really hard goal to achieve.
+But I really believe that very well facilitated threat model sessions is one of the ways to get there.

 ## It is a conversation starter